yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 ## Troubleshooting

-If something's gone wrong, and it's not listed here, contact the darkroom officer at shefuniphotosoc@gmail.com.
+If something's gone wrong, and it's not listed here, [contact a darkroom officer](#contact).